MinnowBoard-org/website/pages/learn-more/learn-more.md

 |Certifications   | FCC Part 15 Class A, CE Class A, IEC-60950, RoHS/WEEE  |

 ### Breakout board extensibility (LURES)
 For truly fast prototyping you can explore expanding the base capability of your MinnowBoard Turbot by connecting breakout boards to either the Low Speed Expansion header (LSE -top side 26 pin connector) or High Speed Expansion header (HSE - a 60 pin high density connector on the reverse side of the board).
 To do this you'll need to purchase or design breakout boards, called Lures.

 Some lures have specific independent functionality such as adding connections for mPCIe WiFi cards and internal mSATA SSD drives, or for prototyping and experimenting with GPIOs and sensors.
 Others are adapters intended to allow you to immediately incorporate boards from other industry standards or ecosystems that you may already have, such as MikroElektronika's Mikrobus and Seeeds's Grove standard.
 Plug them in and you're ready to develop.

 Lures are owned and supported
 by their respective owners and manufacturers.
 Some lures are available for purchase while others have their schematics and project files freely available for you to use.
-Read more on the [Community wiki](http://wiki.minnowboard.org/Lures).
+Read more on the [Lures page](lures).

 ### Create a custom derivative board
 MinnowBoard.org supports the [Open Source Hardware Association](http://oshwa.org/) principles and makes